meerabellejesuthasan/meerabellejesuthasan.github.io/index.md

 * [Peter Whinnery Is Packing Up Shop](http://thepenngazette.com/peter-whinnery-is-packing-up-shop/) / The Penn Gazette / A profile of Peter Whinnery, who ran the UPenn's performing arts wood shop for 36 years and is behind hundreds of student productions, before his retirement in May 2019

 <h1 id="fact-checking"> Selected Fact-checking </h1>
+* [Joe Manchin's Dirty Empire](https://theintercept.com/2021/09/03/joe-manchin-coal-fossil-fuels-pollution/) / The Intercept / 2021 / By Daniel Boguslaw
+* [How Michael Flynn Profited From the QAnon Conspiracy Theory](https://theintercept.com/2021/06/27/qanon-michael-flynn-digital-soldiers/) / The Intercept / 2021 / By Candace Rondeaux
 * [Evicting Lote Ocho: How a Canadian Mining Company Infiltrated the Guatemalan State](https://theintercept.com/2020/09/26/hudbay-skye-canada-mining-guatemala/) / The Intercept / 2020 / By Max Binks-Collier / This fact-check involved reading and speaking Spanish.
 * [The Death of Working Class Paris](https://www.thenation.com/article/world/paris-gentrification/) / The Nation / 2020 / By Cole Stangler / This fact-check involved reading and speaking French.
 * [GIJN's Health and Medicine Guide](https://gijn.org/health-and-medicine-guide-table-of-contents/) / GIJN / 2020 / By Catherine Riva and Serena Tinari